 Do You Have To Pay To Join Sororities?

-In short, yes.
 Remember, sororities revolve around building sisterhood through a variety of social gatherings, philanthropy events, and shared living spaces AKA sorority houses.
 That all costs money!

 To join a sorority, future members must take a variety of fees into account, including: new member fees, social fees, room and board, and rush registration.
-That’s right—new members have a special fee to pay.

 How Much Does It Cost To Join A Sorority?

-Joining a sorority costs hundreds to thousands of dollars a semester.
 The exact cost to join a sorority varies by school and chapter.

 On average, sorority members pays somewhere between $1,000 and $4,750 per semester for member dues, housing, application fees, recruitment fees, and social expenses.

-Now, cost can also vary significantly between sororities at the same school.
-At the University of California, Los Angeles (UCLA), Delta Gamma has new member dues of $1,194.
+• At University of California, Los Angeles (UCLA), Delta Gamma charges new members $1,194.
 Active member dues are $3,159 for in-house and $864 out-of-house per quarter.

 As you can see, dues can be hundreds or thousands of dollars per academic term.